Canberra Raiders: 1980s

-The club's initial seasons were a mixed bag, with the team earning the Wooden Spoon in their debut year.
+The club's initial seasons were a mixed bag, with the team earning the wooden spoon in their debut year.
 The team was notorious for late game collapses, leading to the nicknames "Canberra Faders" and "Pine Lime Splices", in what was also a reference to the team's colours.
 In fact, no team has conceded more tries in a season than the 1982 Raiders.
-The first points recorded by the Canberra Raiders were scored by Peter McGrath (later to become Chairman of the Australian Rugby Union).
-McGrath finished with 41 points in his first and only season with the Raiders.
-The club's first win, a 12–11 heartstopper v Newtown, came in its 8th match, and 3 more wins followed, most notably against then competition leaders Souths.
+The first points recorded by the Raiders were scored by Peter McGrath, who went on to score 41 points in his first and only season with the Raiders.
+The club's first win, a 12–11 heartstopper against Newtown, came in its 8th match, and three more wins followed, most notably against then competition leaders Souths.
 1983 saw 9 wins, more than doubling 1982's four.
 However, the team continued to struggle to win away from home.
-An away win first up in 1984 foreshadowed a much improved season, a positive winning record (13–11) snagging a playoff for fifth versus Souths.
-But this game was lost (4–23), and the Raiders had still not succeeded in reaching the semi-finals of the competition.
+An away win first up in 1984 foreshadowed a much improved season, a positive winning record (13–11) snagging a playoff for fifth against South Sydney.
+But this game was lost (4–23), and Canberra had still not succeeded in reaching the semi-finals of the competition.

-1985 saw regression, with the team winning only 8 games (though the reserves did reach the Grand Final).
+1985 saw regression, with the team winning only eight games (though the reserves did reach the Grand Final).
 Though 1986 was similarly disappointing, the team had a core group of players, such as Queensland trio Mal Meninga, Gary Belcher, Steve Walters, and John Ferguson who would greatly influence the coming decade.